 Key Provisions of the New York City Paid Sick Time Act

-As of April 1, 2014, workers in businesses with 20 or more employees will be able to earn up to 5 paid sick days a year to care for themselves or certain family members; beginning October 1, 2015, workers in businesses with 15 or more employees will be able to earn up to 5 paid sick days a year.
-Workers in smaller businesses will receive job protection for up to 5 unpaid sick days a year, ensuring that they can't be fired when they or their family members are sick.1 Employees must have worked for at least 4 months before being able to take sick leave, and part time workers will be included.
+As of April 1, 2014, workers in businesses with 5 or more employees will be able to earn up to 5 paid sick days a year to care for themselves or certain family members; Workers in businesses with less than 5 employees will receive job protection for up to 5 unpaid sick days a year, ensuring that they can't be fired when they or their family members are sick.1 Employees must have worked for at least 4 months before being able to take sick leave, and part time workers will be included.
 Work study students are excluded.
 Workers in chains and franchises are covered by the bill.

 Firms that already meet the minimum requirements of the bill will not have to provide any additional leave.
 The Department of Consumer Affairs will enforce the bill.
 Complaints must be filed with the enforcement agency within nine months, and complaints can be filed by employees, former employees, or third parties.

 1 These numbers are based on the number of private sector workers by business establishment size as per analysis by Community Service Society of 2010 County Business Pattern Census Data.